-The 2023 MCP includes substantial updates to study outcomes.
-The document has also been restructured to show more clearly the progress towards achieving the ERs and the current level of residual risk to the closure of Ranger.
-By doing so, it highlights the elements of the project that require further study and design refinement to achieve the ERs and reduce residual risk.
+In 2023, the Ranger MCP was restructured to show more clearly the progress towards achieving the ERs and the current level of residual risk to the closure of Ranger.
+By doing so, it highlighted the elements of the project that require further study and design refinement to achieve the ERs and reduce residual risk.
 Most of these studies are underway and the findings will be included in future MCPs.
+The 2023 Ranger MCP was submitted to the relevant Commonwealth and NT ministers on 1 December 2023, and at the time of writing ministerial decision is pending.

-Two notable additions to the 2023 MCP are:
+Two notable additions were introduced to the 2023 MCP and are included in this year's update:

-- 1. Spider web diagrams for each of the six ER themes (Landform, Water and Sediment, Soils, Ecosystems, Radiation and Cultural) that provide a subjective per cent complete for the key metrics of Closure Criteria Approved; Relevant Studies Completed; Preventative Controls Effective; Monitoring Program Developed; and Corrective Actions Effective. - 2.
+- Spider web diagrams for each of the six ER themes (Landform, Water and Sediment, Soils, Ecosystems, Radiation and Cultural) that provide a subjective per cent complete for the key metrics of Closure Criteria Approved; Relevant Studies Completed; Preventative Controls Effective; Monitoring Program Developed; and Corrective Actions Effective.
+The diagrams have been updated to show any change in each metric between the 2023 and 2024 MCP. - 2.
 Bow-tie diagrams that provide on a single page a transparent way of showing progress towards achieving each ER.
-Within each bow-tie diagram: - o Threats to achieving the ER and the preventative controls that have or will be implemented to manage these threats are represented on the left side of the diagram. - Corrective actions that will be implemented if the monitoring program identifies a deviation from the planned trajectory to achieving the ER, and the consequences and residual risk of this, are presented on the right side.
+Within each bow-tie diagram: - Threats to achieving the ER and the preventative controls that have or will be implemented to manage these threats are represented on the left side of the diagram. - Corrective actions that will be implemented if the monitoring program identifies a deviation from the planned trajectory to achieving the ER, and the consequences and residual risk of this, are presented on the right side.
 The residual risk ratings reflect the current understanding and effectiveness of the controls and corrective actions.
 The findings of the studies that are currently underway will inform a refinement to, or addition of new, closure activities that will strengthen the effectiveness of the preventative controls and/or corrective actions, thereby reducing the level of residual risk.
-These changes will be made evident in each annual update of the MCP.